andrianovp/node-google-oauth2/README.md

 For some reason Google decided to document their new APIs on an SDK level only, e.g. they do not provide documentation for the REST APIs.
 Instead they talk about how to use their client libraries for "popular" platforms.
 Server-side JS is not among them.
 This sucks.

 Earlier versions of Google APIs were documented on a REST level.
 They are deprecated and, at least in one instance, [Google broke an API](http://stackoverflow.com/questions/13552687/google-document-list-api-v2-regression-feed-does-not-contain-all-documents) and [does not even acknowledge the fact](http://code.google.com/a/google.com/p/apps-api-issues/issues/detail?id=3274).
-This sucks.
+This sucks even more.

+end of rant.

 Preparation
 ----------

 First you need to register your application or service with [Google's API console](https://code.google.com/apis/console) aka Dashboard
 - go to *Services* and enable the API you want to use
-- go to *API Access* and create a CLient ID
+- go to *API Access* and create a Client ID
 - copy the strings labeled *Client-ID* and *Client-Secret*
 - paste them into a file called oauth2-config.js and put it into your project (but don't check it in!)

-oauth2-config.js should look something this
+oauth2-config.js should look something like this:

     module.exports = {
         // these are from the Google API console web interface